MathsJam/mathsjam-site/gathering/talks.md

 - Colin Wright, Matt Parker and Katie Steckles: Welcome to the MathsJam Gathering
 - Tom Button: All about the base (no trebles)
-- Matt Peperell: Logical deducation games
+- Matt Peperell: Logical deduction games
 - Alison Kiddle: Alison talks crap
 - TD Dang: The maths in Mean Girls
 - Noel-Ann Bradshaw: Digesting the indigestible